chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 This should happen once for every new effort.

-Develop your feature, bug fix, etc on your fork.
-To create a new branch, use the `New branch command`_.
+Develop your feature, bug fix, etc. on your fork.
+To create a new branch, use ``git checkout -b <branch_name>``.
 Using a concisely named branch is encouraged.

 .. _Develop and test contributions locally: